krother/Biopython_Tutorial/sicklecell.md

 ### 4.3 Search for a restriction site

-Create a regular expression using the `re.compile()` function for the restriction enzyme DdeI (cuts at `NN^CTNAG`).
+Create a regular expression using the `re.compile()` function for the restriction enzyme **DdeI** (cuts at `NN^CTNAG`).
 Search with a regular expression in both sickle cell and beta-globin DNA sequences.

-For simplicity copy-paste both sequences to string variables in your program.
+For simplicity, copy-paste both sequences to string variables in your program.

 If the search method returns a match, print the start and stop found in both DNA sequences.